Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 Drug interactions

-Enhances the anticoagulant effect warfarin(an increase in the time of prothrombin formation).
+Enhances anticoagulant effect warfarin(increased time of prothrombin formation).

 Simultaneous use with disulfiram increases toxicity, which can lead to the development of neurological symptoms.

-The antimicrobial activity of metronidazole decreases with simultaneous use with and phenytoin due to the accelerated metabolism of metronidazole.
+The antimicrobial activity of metronidazole is reduced when used simultaneously with and phenytoin due to accelerated metabolism of metronidazole.

-Cimetidine inhibits the metabolism of metronidazole, which can lead to an increase in the concentration of metronidazole in the blood serum.
+Cimetidine inhibits the metabolism of metronidazole, which may lead to increased concentrations of metronidazole in the blood serum.

 special instructions

-The use of the drug does not replace hygienic cleaning of the teeth, therefore, during the course of treatment with the drug, tooth cleaning should be continued.
-However, you should not combine the application of the gel at the same time with the toothpaste.
+The use of the drug does not replace hygienic brushing of teeth, therefore, during the course of treatment with the drug, tooth brushing should be continued.
+However, you should not combine applying the gel with toothpaste.

 Avoid contact with eyes.